-If you further loosen the buckles (requiring a pants cuff lift), you get range of motion more in line (but not yet quite as good) with that of the Editors' Choice Tecnica Zero G Pro Tour.
-It is important to note Dynafit's "Speed Nose" design, employed on the Hoji Pro Tour and on the Editors Choice Dynafit TLT 7 Performance.
+If you further loosen the buckles (requiring a pants cuff lift), you get range of motion more in line (but not yet quite as good) with that of the top scoring boots.
+It is important to note Dynafit's "Speed Nose" design, employed on the Hoji Pro Tour.
 By eliminating the traditional ski boot toe "ledge" (used in attaching some bindings and all automatic boot crampons) Dynafit can move the tech fittings further back, placing the pivot point in tour mode closer to one's foot.
 This has a noticeable, but very very minor advantage in touring.
 There are usability issues with this, noted below, that make it a net disadvantage to our review team.

-The Hoji Pro Tour, in size 26.5, weighs 6 lbs 2 oz.
+The Hoji Pro Tour, in size 26.5, weighs six pounds two ounces.
 For as good as this boot skis, this is remarkable.
-When you consider that, just three years ago, we were excited for the 6 lb 5 oz La Sportiva Spectre, the Hoji mass is remarkable.
+When you consider that, just three years ago, we were excited for the six pound five ounce La Sportiva Spectre, the Hoji mass is remarkable.
 At a lower weight, the Hoji skis way, way better than the Best Buy Spectre.
 Materials are carefully chosen and stripped down on the Hoji boot.

 Our team really liked the downhill performance of the Hoji.
 The biggest difference between the Hoji and other boots is the way the cuff locks to the lower boot shell.
 The tensioned mechanism creates a more positive connection that is very obvious in head-to-head "carpet testing".
-All other reviews focus on this difference.
-It is indeed noticeable and better.
+All other reviews focus on this difference, and it is indeed noticeable and better.
 However, we found that the positivity difference is virtually lost in all but the most discerning ski testers in very optimal conditions.
 The major perk of the Hoji boot's downhill performance is its smooth, stiff, and progressive forward flex.
 The graduated forward flexion is something we would expect from a resort overlap boot, not from a six pound touring boot.
 These things ski very, very well.
-The only boots that ski better, downhill, are the Top Pick Lange XT Freetour 130.

 Comfort and Fit